This article dives into how to integrate Salesforce with your Postal account.

 We read events to allow triggering off the event object

 We have no limits on these API calls to SFDC but many customers do have an SFDC limit.
-We’ve tried to restrict the number of calls to SFDC.
+To limit API calls we can extend the 15 minute to any number of minutes as well as limit which activities in Postal create tasks in SFDC.

 SFDC Managed Package